 made only 5 years after the company's founding.

-Microsoft's released their original mouse in 1983 and first keyboard in 1994.
+Microsoft released their original mouse in 1983 and first keyboard in 1994.
 These two hardware lines are still going strong today.

-A lot of research went into creating this catalog, but as you can imagine, information can be hard to find about many of Microsoft's applications from the early days.
+A lot of research went into creating this catalog, but as you can imagine, information can be hard to find about many of Microsoft's hardware from the early days.
 Please contact us if you have more items to add to the list, or discover inaccuracies.
 Thanks!

 This article is part of a series.
 Return home to all discontinued Microsoft products.